 National Geographic Traveller Magazine City Map Illustrations

-Illustrated map of New Orleans capturing iconic landmarks alongside trendy neighbourhoods, infused with the festive spirit of Mardi Gras and French influences
+Illustrated map of New Orleans capturing iconic landmarks alongside trendy neighbourhoods, infused with musicality, Mardi Gras and French influences

 As a long term contributor, I had the opportunity to create a series of National Geographic Traveller magazine city map illustrations.